 Every product has an environmental "footprint" - the resources used and pollutants released over the life of the product.
-This includes a product's production, use and management at end-of-life.
+This includes a product's production, use and management at end of life.
 The "carbon footprint" is the most common type of footprint, but businesses are exploring other types of footprints as well, addressing issues such as the water used to make products, or the toxic chemicals released over their life.

-The OSB collorated with the Oregon Department of Environmental Quality (DEQ), the State of Washington and an advisory group of stakeholders from across Oregon and Washington to evaluate the potential benefits and challenges inherent in product-level environmental footprinting.
+The Board collorated with the Oregon Department of Environmental Quality (DEQ), the State of Washington and an advisory group of stakeholders from across Oregon and Washington to evaluate the potential benefits and challenges inherent in product-level environmental footprinting.
 Three projects emerged from this collaboration: Case studies, and analyses of food and concrete.

 Businesses use product environmental footprinting to assess environmental conditions, identify opportunities for improvement, uncover business potential and communicate with customers.
 Case studies developed for the project include: